Kicksecure/vm-config-dist/README.md

 also is counter intuitive when looking at the VM window and only seeing a black screen.
 Therefore it makes sense to disable power savings in VMs.

-When not run inside VMs, this packages does nothing.
+When not run inside VMs, this package does nothing.

 (This package description has been [automatically](https://github.com/Whonix/whonix-developer-meta-files/blob/master/debug-steps/packaging-helper-script) extracted and mirrored from `debian/control`.)